2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

     anvi-merge databases/A*/PROFILE.db -o databases/Prochlorococcus-merged -c databases/Prochlorococcus-CONTIGS.db

 # Collection file
 The purpose of a collection file in Anvi'o is to tell the program which contigs correspond to which genome.
 Prior to this step, the contigs database was treated as one large group of contigs, as opposed to many individual genomes.
 We used the Jupyter notebook Make-Collections-File.ipynb to create a file containing each of the splits stored in the Anvi'o database and the corresponding genome from which that split originated.
 We could not use the provided file due to the addition of new genomes.
+The collection file can be found in data/PROCHLOROCOCCUS-FASTA-FILES/final_Prochlorococcus-GENOME-COLLECTION.txt.

+We used the following command to read the information in the collection file into the contigs database:

+    anvi-import-collection final_Prochlorococcus-GENOME-COLLECTION.txt -c databases/Prochlorococcus-CONTIGS.db -p databases/Prochlorococcus-MERGED/PROFILE.db -C Genomes

 # Linking pangenome to environment: